ContainerHQ/arkis-api-docs/source/includes/_authentication.md

 Parameter | Description
 --------- | -----------
 password | (required) Current password of the user

+Returns a `204` status code if the account has been successfully deleted.

 Returns a `403` error code if the `password` parameter doesn't match the user current password.